robohydra/robohydra/documentation/index.md

-Assuming that file is called `empty.conf` (you have one such file in the `examples` directory in the RoboHydra distribution), if you start RoboHydra with `robohydra empty.conf` you will get a server that will return 404 to every URL except the admin interface (available in `/robohydra-admin`).
+Assuming that file is called `empty.conf` (you have one such file in the `examples` directory in the RoboHydra distribution), if you start RoboHydra with `robohydra empty.conf` you will get a server that will return 404 for every URL except the admin interface (available in `/robohydra-admin`).

 Each element in the `plugins` list in the configuration file will be